 For reading, writing and maths, teachers will assess the children’s attainment on an ongoing basis against the KPI’s.
 For other subjects, this will be completed either at the end of a unit or work or at a specific time.
 They will base these judgements on a range of evidence including work produced in class (both written and verbal), observations, discussions with children and summative tasks/tests.

-Each statement can be assessed as either not begun, working towards, achieved or mastered.
-On a termly basis, teachers will then review this picture of attainment that is building for each child, and assign a step judgement that best fits where that child is with their learning.
+Each statement can be assessed as either emerging, developing, secure or mastered.
+Teachers' use the NOFAN approach (which stands for Never, Occasionally, Frequently, Always, Naturally) when assessing statements.
+On a termly basis, teachers will then review this picture of attainment that is building for each child, and assign a step and stage judgement that best fits where that child is with their learning.

 Each band is divided into three broad sections:

-- Beginning – Pupil learning is chiefly focussed on the criteria for the band.
+- Mild – Pupil learning is chiefly focussed on the criteria for the band.
 There may be minimal elements of the previous band still to gain complete confidence in.

-- Working within – Pupil learning is fully focussed on the criteria for the band.
+- Spicy – Pupil learning is fully focussed on the criteria for the band.
 Up to 70% of the statements are confidently achieved.

-Each band has then been further broken down into six steps: beginning (b), beginning + (b+), working within (w), working within + (w+), secure (s) and secure + (s+).
+Each band has then been further broken down into four steps: emerging (e), developing (d), secure (s), mastered (m).
 This is designed to allow class teachers to represent and report progress for a pupil where they may not feel that the best fit is within the next section.
-For example, a pupil may be assessed as Band 2 Beginning in the Autumn term in Year 2.
-The next time the class teacher records a summative assessment, they may not feel the pupil has progressed to Working Within, but the pupil has made progress.
-An assessment of Beginning + allows that progress to be represented and will feed through to overall class and Key Stage reporting.
+For example, a pupil may be assessed as Band 2 Mild Emerging in the Autumn term in Year 2.
+The next time the class teacher records a summative assessment, they may not feel the pupil has progressed to 2 Mild Secure, but the pupil has made progress.
+An assessment of 2 Mild Developing allows that progress to be represented and will feed through to overall class and Key Stage reporting.

-To meet age related expectations, children should reach the secure (s) step by the end of the appropriate year.
-To move from the secure (s) in one band to the next is six steps progress, which equates to an average of 1 step or 1 point of progress each half term.
+To meet age related expectations, children should reach the Spicy Secure/Mastered step by the end of the appropriate year.
+To move from the Spicy in one band to the next is 3 steps progress, which equates to an average of 1 step or 1 point of progress each term.
 This is on-track or expected progress.

-Year 1 pupils who are working on the beginning of the Year 1 band could still be assessed using the EYFS 40-60w, 40-60w+, 40-60s or 40-60s+ month band steps.
-Pupils working on the beginning of the Year 1 band with recognised SEND may be assessed using P-Scales
+Year 1 pupils who are working on the beginning of the Year 1 band could still be assessed using the EYFS 40-60e, 40-60d, 40-60s or 40-60m month band steps.
+Pupils working on the beginning of the Year 1 band with recognised SEND may be assessed using Pre assessment criteria or the engagement model.

 In Early Years teachers assess children on entry to Nursery and Reception using the Early Excellence Baseline check.
 In the first half of the Autumn term, teaching staff observe the children in a variety of task and play based situations to facilitate assessment judgements to be made against a set of statements.
 This then gives a numeric score against which future progress and attainment may be measured.